node-prism/ngn/README.md

 # ngn

-An ECS framework for the web.
+An ECS framework (and robust input system) for the web.

 <!-- vim-markdown-toc GFM -->